shyamblast/Koogu/docs/api/prepare.rst

 .. _audio_settings:

-The parameters for pre-processing data are specified using a Python dictionary object that is passed as a parameter (named ``audio_settings``) to the below functions.
+The parameters for data preparation are specified using a Python dictionary object that is passed as a parameter (named ``audio_settings``) to the below functions.
 The following keys are supported:

   * **desired_fs** *(required)* The target sampling frequency (in Hz).
 Audio files having other sampling frequencies will be resampled to this value.
 Note that upsampling from a lower sampling rate introduces frequency banding in the resulting audio.
   * **clip_length** *(required)* The duration of each audio segment (in seconds).